 - Place medium size (9x11) casserole dish in oven to heat

-- Whisk eggs until yolks and whites are just blended (over mixing will incorporate excess air and will cause your eggs to puff while baking)
+- Whisk eggs until yolks and whites are just blended.
+Over mixing the eggs will incorporate excess air and will cause your eggs to puff while baking

 - Stir in 1 cup of sharp white cheddar cheese

 - Remove casserole dish from oven, coat evenly with butter